eMapR/TimeSync-Plus/README.md

 ## Step 3: Run Google Earth Engine Script to generate data

-## Step 4: Run Google Earth Engine Script to generate data
+Before running the GEE script to generate images and observation data you need to make sure the feature collection file path points to your uploaded asset, and that the feature ID string is the same as your asset's unique ID field.

-## Step 5: Download data from Google Drive
+## Step 4: Download data from Google Drive

-## Step 6: Run Python data prep script
+## Step 5: Run Python data prep script
 There are three python scripts one that creates a SQL data-base (`create_sql_db.py`), and others parcel up the time series images into tiles (`make_rgb_tms.py`).
 There are located in two different folders in the directory structure. `create_sql_db.py`is located at the base of the directory and `make_rgb_tms.py` and its dependent script is located in the “tiles” folder, which is located in the base directory.